itrummer/CodexDB/README.md

 # Overview

 CodexDB allows users to specify natural language instructions, together with their SQL queries.
 It uses OpenAI's GPT-3 Codex model to generate code for query processing that complies with those natural language instructions.
-This gives users the power of far-reaching customization, ranging from the selection of frameworks for query processing to custom logging output.
+This enables far-reaching customization, ranging from the selection of frameworks for query processing to custom logging output.
 In doing so, CodexDB blurs the line between user and developer.

 # How to Run Benchmarks